Calypso90/Calypso90/README.md

 ###

-<p align="center">Hi, my name is Calypso.
+<h4 align="center">Hi, my name is Calypso.
 I'm a software developer, originally from South Florida and now based in Georgia.
 I love creating fun, user-friendly web applications with clean, aesthetic designs..
 I have a unique blend of experience in both theatre and software development, I bring a diverse skill set to any project I undertake.
 My background in technical theatre has honed my ability to manage complex projects, coordinate with multidisciplinary teams, and maintain meticulous attention to detail under tight deadlines.
 In software development, I have applied these organizational skills to coding, developing proficiency in languages such as JavaScript and TypeScript.
-This combination of creative problem-solving and technical acumen allows me to approach challenges from multiple angles, delivering innovative solutions that are both practical and efficient.</p>
+This combination of creative problem-solving and technical acumen allows me to approach challenges from multiple angles, delivering innovative solutions that are both practical and efficient.</h4>

 ###